A woman walking at the fortress of Ramnous, Greece.

 Outside the site, there is a cluster of trees where you can park your car.
 There is a small kiosk where you will issue your ticket (€4 per adult, €2 for a child), or you could even have free entrance (mostly for EU citizens).

-The map shows how the monuments are located as you walk by them.
-Most part of the site is not under tree cover so, if you are visiting in the summer, take a hat, plenty of water, a snack, and sunscreen.
+Most of the site is not under tree cover so, if you visit in the summer, it is important to wear a sun protection hat, carry plenty of water, a snack, and apply lots of sunscreen.

 The ancient Greeks wanted the tombs to be outside the cities but in “passing places” so that people could see the monuments, and remember and honor the dead.
-Obviously, only the rich Greeks had the opportunity to erect such monuments, the poor remain, as today, invisible even after death.
+Only the rich Greeks had the opportunity to erect such monuments, the poor remain, as today, invisible even after death.

 Temples of Nemesis and Themis